 - Social Intelligence Tests: How animals interact with each other can shed light on their understanding of emotions, intentions, and perspectives of others.
 An animal that deceives another or comforts a distressed companion might possess a more complex form of awareness.

 These tests provide fascinating insights into the animal mind, but they don’t offer definitive answers.
 A failed test doesn’t necessarily mean an animal lacks self-awareness; it might just mean they approach the test differently.
+Although dogs are incredibly skilled at reading us, humans often fall short when it comes to understanding them.
+In a recent study, Clive Wynne and Holly Molinaro from Arizona State University found that people usually assess a dog’s emotions by focusing on the situation around the dog rather than paying attention to the dog’s actual behavior and body language.

 The journey to understand animal consciousness is a continuous exploration.
 By combining these methods and considering the unique sensory world of each species, we can keep unlocking the mysteries of their inner lives.